-CGM readings can replace the need for finger pokes most of the time.
+Can replace the need for finger pokes most of the time

-Helps to show how activity, nutrition, and medicines affect blood sugars.
+Helps to show the effects of activity, nutrition, and medicines

 Accuracy of CGM

 Sugar levels from a CGM are very accurate but may not match the readings from a glucometer.
 CGMs measure glucose in the fluid under the skin, so readings lag behind blood sugar measured by a glucometer.
-CGM and glucometer readings can be most different when blood sugars are changing quickly, like after a meal, or when a blood sugar is very high or low.
+If blood sugar readings are rising, your sensor sugar is going to be lower.
+If blood sugar readings are dropping, your sensor sugar is going to be higher.
+CGM and glucometer readings are most different when blood sugars are changing quickly, like after a meal, or when sugars are very high or low.

 When to Use a Glucometer

 You have symptoms of a low blood sugar and/or before and after you treat a low blood sugar.

 The receiver doesn’t display a sugar reading and a guiding arrow.

 The way you feel doesn’t match the sensor reading.